nektro/me.nektro.net/static/docs/favorite_quotes.md

 > "Just because your life is falling apart, doesn't mean you have to lose the desire to live it."

 > https://www.reddit.com/r/AskReddit/comments/8f8lk4/

+> "If a system is to have conceptual integrity, someone must control the concepts."